ngntrgduc/movies-manager/README.md

 - `anime` = `animation` + `Japan`
 - `romcom` = `romance` + `comedy`
 - For privacy reasons, this repo only includes a small sample of my original dataset, stored in `data/data.csv`.
-- The Power BI report (`dashboard.pbix`) already contains sample data.
-If you want to refresh the report, update the data source to point to `data/data.csv`.
+- Remember to refresh all tables to get the latest data in the Power BI report (`dashboard.pbix`).
 - Click is bad at handling clickable links, so it recommended to view notes in Streamlit web version instead of CLI.

 ## Recent updates